raniamarhoni/RaniaMarhoni/README.md

 The work history section adjusts its view depending on the screen size.
 On a small or medium screen, it is shown in portrait to show a more minimalist design but a landscape view on a large screen so it can take advantage of the space.

+In the contact form a contact modal was added to make sure people were aware that that this site does not record their data, and nothing will happen.

 ### Features left to Implement
  I would like to add future projects in the portfolio section.